 - When developing policies and practices, the perspectives of those most impacted must be heard and considered.
 As one woman who works with unhoused individuals discussed, decision-makers traditionally rely on best practices and research to make decisions but don't consider the views of the people who will be impacted by these changes.
 Moving toward a more equitable vision of safety requires having a more diverse set of voices at the table.
-The people most impacted by crime and the criminal legal system should be consulted when identifying the nature and causes of safety-related issues, determining the types of strategies that should be implemented, and implementing solutions. - It is crucial to measure safety with a wide range of indicators that capture community priorities.
+The people most impacted by crime and the criminal legal system should be consulted when identifying the nature and causes of safety-related issues, determining the types of strategies that should be prioritized, and implementing solutions. - It is crucial to measure safety with a wide range of indicators that capture community priorities.
 What is measured is what gets done.
 Tracking and communicating information about a more expansive view of community safety can help engage additional stakeholders and partners, communicate progress or areas of underinvestment, and help promote accountability across sectors and communities. - Connect with other local and national efforts to reimagine public safety.
 Throughout the country, there are ongoing efforts to rethink what makes a community feel safe and how to achieve this goal.
 Bringing this work together can help catalyze change.
-Some examples of organizations doing work of this type include Forward Through Ferguson, The People's Plan, Center for Police Equity, Alliance for Safety and Justice, National League of Cities, and Mecklenburg County's Office of Violence Prevention,